Black Swan (film): Plot

-The next day, Nina asks Thomas to reconsider her role.
-When he forcibly kisses her, she bites him and runs out of his office.
-Later that day, Nina sees the cast list and discovers to her surprise she has received the lead role.
-At a gala celebrating the new season, an intoxicated Beth accuses Nina of providing sexual favors to Thomas in return for a promotion.
-The next day, Nina hears Beth was hit by a car, but Thomas believes she was attempting suicide.
-Nina visits an unconscious Beth in the hospital and sees to her horror that her legs have been severely injured, meaning she will be unable to perform as a ballet dancer again.
+The next day, Nina asks Thomas to reconsider.
+He forcibly kisses her and she bites him and runs out of his office.
+Later, Nina is surprised to find she has received the lead role.
+At a gala celebrating the new season, an intoxicated Beth publicly accuses Nina of providing sexual favors to Thomas in return for the role.
+The next day, Nina hears Beth had been hit by a car; Thomas believes she was attempting suicide.
+Nina visits Beth in the hospital and is distraught to see her injured legs; it is clear she will never dance again.

 During rehearsals, Thomas tells Nina to observe a newcomer, Lily, who has a physical resemblance to Nina but also an uninhibited quality Nina lacks.
 Nina has hallucinations and finds scratch marks on her back.

-One night, despite Erica's objection, Nina accepts Lily's invitation to go out for drinks.
-Lily offers Nina an ecstasy capsule, saying it would help her relax.
-Nina turns it down at first, but then accepts.
-She repeats Lily's assurance that the effects will only last for a few hours, and quickly begins to act under the ecstasy's influence.
-Nina flirts with men at the bar and Lily as well.
-The two dance at a nightclub and return to Nina's apartment late that night.
-After arguing with her mother, Nina barricades herself in her room and Lily performs oral sex on her.
-The next morning, she wakes up alone and realizes that she is late for the dress rehearsal.
+One night, despite Erica's objections, Nina accepts Lily's invitation to go out for drinks.
+Lily offers Nina an ecstasy capsule, which Nina reluctantly accepts.
+While intoxicated, Nina flirts with men at the bar and Lily as well.
+After the two dance at a nightclub, they go back to Nina's apartment and have sex.
+The next morning, Nina wakes up disoriented and alone and realizes that she is late for rehearsal.

-Upon arriving at Lincoln Center, Nina sees Lily dancing as Odile and confronts her about their night together.
-She seems confused by Nina's insinuation that they had sex and denies going home with Nina, saying she went home with one of the men from the bar.
-Nina becomes convinced Lily intends to take her place, especially after learning that Thomas has made Lily her alternate.
-Nina's hallucinations grow stronger and her injuries increase, going as far as hallucinating herself transforming into Odile.
-On opening night, she shouts to her mother, "I'm the swan queen, you're the one who never left the corps!", after her mother tells her she called the theater and told them Nina was not well enough to perform and tries to convince Nina that the role has been too much for her.
-As Nina is late, Lily is prepared to replace her.
-Nina confronts Thomas, who is impressed by her newfound confidence and allows her to take back her roles.
+At rehearsal, Nina sees Lily dancing as Odile and confronts her about their sexual encounter.
+Lily denies that it happened and mocks Nina for fantasizing about her.
+Nina becomes convinced Lily intends to replace her, especially after learning that Thomas has made Lily her alternate.
+Nina's mysterious injuries and hallucinations grow more severe, leading to an incident where she believes she is transforming into Odile.
+Erica grows concerned about her well-being and attempts to prevent Nina from performing on opening night.